11.16.10 Taking Sides

 Here come the holidays and, with them, your family.
 Bickering, sibling rivalry, old grudges and the rapid backslide into childhood habits are mitigated by unconditional love and unlimited quantities of sugar and fat.
 Both my parents are dead, so I have absolutely no chance of recreating that perfect Rockwellian moment.
 Because I went to college so far from home, I have been glomming onto other people's Thanksgiving celebrations since I was 17 anyway.
 Now I am a part of G's family, and this year, along with his chef-in-training sister, I am responsible for the turkey.
 His mother has passed the torch.
 It's a big responsibility, but not one that can totally distract from the issue of side dishes.
 I suppose there are some families out there who are wildly experimental with their Thanksgiving menu, trying that mole sauce with the turkey one year, stirring coconut milk and chiles into their sweet potatoes, maybe even passing a post-prandial doobie.
 But it seems that, for the most part, people really like to stick with TRADITION, even if it means that repellent green bean casserole topped with canned onions.
 Or having both sweet potatoes and

 mashed potatoes.
 The root vegetable is really very popular at this meal, and rightly so.
 Its earthy sweetness is the essence of comfort food.
-Scroll down on this post
+Try making these sweet and spicy garnet yams

 You know how everyone likes to root around in the kitchen while the cooking is going on, or they're out in front of the game scarfing down appetite-ruining portions of cheese and industrial dips?
 Maybe this year you'd like to whizz up a batch of celeriac soup—rich and creamy, yes, but a real vegetable and not so prone to clog the arteries.
 There's this recipe